blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-absolute-and-relative-paths.md

 echo $HOME
 ```

-More information about Unix shell commands can be found in the [useful unix commands guide]({% post_url learn-to-code/unix/2025-05-14-useful-unix-commands %}).
+Additional information about Unix shell commands can be found in the [useful unix commands guide]({% post_url learn-to-code/unix/2025-05-14-useful-unix-commands %}).

 ### `cd` with relative paths